Learning SEO is something anyone can do. And the best part is you can do it mostly on your own as long as you know where to begin.

-40. How to Make Infographics – Even though this course is SEO-adjacent as well, you will learn that the infographic is yet another form of content that attracts traffic and attention, and is one of the greatest ways of producing added value and conveying information or a message.
-James Agate’s course teaches you how to create infographics, how to write for them, how to get ideas and do research, and even how to promote them in a successful campaign.
+40. How to Make Infographics – Even though this guide is SEO-adjacent as well, you will learn that the infographic is yet another form of content that attracts traffic and attention, and is one of the greatest ways of producing added value and conveying information or a message.
+This article will provide you with the basic steps and know-how of creating engaging and shareable infographics.

 41. Do you need an SEO? – Google explains what clients should ask when looking to hire an SEO.
 The article will give you good insights on your responsibilities and obligations as an optimizer, and perhaps guide you towards learning areas you wouldn’t have thought about adding to your education.